Banana Oatmeal Chocolate Chip Cookies

 - Mix the mashed bananas, almond butter, maple syrup and vanilla in a mixing bowl.

-- In a separate mixing bowl, mix together the oats, salt, chocolate chips and walnuts.
+- In a separate mixing bowl, mix together the oats, salt, cinnamon, chocolate chips and walnuts.

 - Add the wet ingredients to the dry ingredients and mix together until combined.